 At one point, the coach suddenly swayed a bit more vehemently than normal.
 My shoulder bumped into Maman’s.
 Turning to apologize, I saw she was quietly crying.
 I reached around and held her gently by her tiny shoulders.
 She turned, sighed and rested her head on my arm, the tears now rolling down both cheeks.

 Those days, if you were seeing someone off at Mumbai’s Sahar International Airport, you couldn’t go in.
-The entrance tickets for visitors had been cancelled.
+Because of horrific terror attacks through the previous decade, entrance was barred for all except for passengers and crew and folks who worked inside the airport.
 You had to say your goodbyes from behind a barrier at the entrance to the departures area.

 At the barrier, Maman loaded her one small bag onto a trolley and started toward the Iran Air counters.
 I don’t usually do this but I tarried and I craned my neck to catch a last glimpse of the small, dear, scarfed woman as she disappeared round the corner of the hall with a pause and a wave.